tomjridge/isa_btree/docs/isa_btree.md

 or perhaps we just deal with the cases one by one, explicitly?

 These mutations would be easy to check in Isabelle

+## Commentary on store interactions leading up to and including leaf-merge-right

+- We first examine the parent ts2 to see if there is a right sibling.
+- Assuming there is, we then read the right sibling from store.
+- We then form a merged leaf, write this, obtain the resulting ref...
+- update the parent frame with the new ref and new keys, and then continue with this as the new focus (without writing it... yet!)

 # following in btree_doc.org